makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

 Week 5 Makers Academy weekend challenge - build an app that counts the scores of a game of 10 pin bowling, in Javascript.
+We were advised to practice solving this kata several times and I re-did this challenge following a different approach in order to practice problem solving <a href="https://github.com/jordantroberts/bowling-kata">here</a>.

 ## To run this program
 1. Clone this repo